trambarhq/relaks-wordpress-example/README.md

     }
 ```

 Most of the time, the data in question would be cached already.
 The top nav loads the pages, while the side nav loads the categories (and also top tags).
 Resolving the route wouldn't require actual data transfer.
 On cold start the process would be somewhat slow.
 Our SSR mechanism would mask this delay, however.
-A visitor wouldn't find it too noticeable.
+A visitor wouldn't notice it.
 Of course, since we have all pages at hand, a page will pop up instantly when the visitor clicks on the nav bar.

 `route.getObjectURL()` ([routing.js](https://github.com/trambarhq/relaks-wordpress-example/blob/master/src/routing.js#L32)) is used to obtain the URL to an object (post, page, category, etc.).
 The method just remove the site URL from the object's WP permalink: